-- i. approve the annual report and yearly audited financial statements; - j. convene all General Meetings; set their agendas and select their location: - k. grant provisional admission, suspension and recommendations for expulsion of members of the Association; - I. establish special committees to undertake tasks for specific purposes. - m. establish safeguards necessary to ensure compliance with applicable competition law.
+- g. establish the membership fees and supervise their collection; - h. approve the annual report and yearly audited financial statements; - i. convene all General Meetings; set their agendas and select their location; - j. grant provisional admission, suspension and recommendations for expulsion of members of the Association; - k. establish special committees to undertake tasks for specific purposes. - I. establish safeguards necessary to ensure compliance with applicable competition law.